Scania: Population development

 The Turning Torso in Malmö, the second tallest building in Sweden.

 It has been estimated that around 1570, Scania had about 110,000 inhabitants.
-But before the plague in the middle of the 14th century the population of all Danish territory east of Øresund (Scania, Island of Bornholm, Blekinge and Halland) may have exceeded 250,000.
+But before the plague in the middle of the 14th century the population of all Danish territory east of Øresund (Scania, Island of Bornholm, Blekinge and Halland) may have exceeded 250,000, a peak which was only recovered (and subsequently, surpassed) several decades into Swedish rule.

 The figures here are from two different sources.